 Carrying around excess weight can be a health hazard, but it’s not easy to figure out how to manage your weight—especially during major life events like marriage, pregnancy, career stress, injuries, and pandemics, when weight gain is especially common.

 The thought of surgical and non-surgical weight loss can bring up a lot of questions.
-But thankfully, we have you covered.
+But thankfully, our team at Baylor Scott & White Metabolic and Bariatric Surgery – Grapevine has you covered.
 Here’s everything you need to know if you’re considering weight loss surgery.

 How can weight loss surgery improve quality of life and longevity?

 Before discussing non-surgical weight loss, let’s cover the benefits of surgical options, plus what to expect if you go this route.

 Surgery for weight loss lowers the risk of death related to many diseases.
 Among them are heart disease (40% lower), diabetes (92% lower) and cancer (60% lower).
 These are significant reductions, but they’re just the beginning.

 When people start to lose weight after surgery, they also feel more energy, experience less pain and enjoy more enthusiasm for activities.
 Often, these activities are exciting interests like hobbies that they have not done for years.
 The significant and rapid weight loss after surgery means you’ll reap these benefits more quickly than people who opt for non-surgical weight loss.
 Also, shedding pounds quickly can lead to changes in hormones which lead to even more weight loss, increasing the benefits above.

 What are the surgical options for weight loss?